laszlocph/website/_posts/2016-10-12-Mastering-test-environments-with-Docker.md

 ![Multi-branch support](images/branch-indexing.png)

 I made one more modification to the pipeline to make it practically useful.
-In this new final step I **push the built Docker container image to a [registry](https://hub.docker.com/r/laszlocph/spring-boot-dummy/tags/)**.
+In this new final step I push the built Docker container image to a [registry](https://hub.docker.com/r/laszlocph/spring-boot-dummy/tags/).
 With this step the container becomes available to other processes for verification and deployment.

 ## Define stacks